wp-plugins/customericare-livechat/readme.txt

 4. Follow the instructions.
 == Screenshots ==

-1. Chat application
+1. Live Chat Window on your website
-2. Chat plugin
+2. Video Live Chat
-3. Plugin view
+3. See what customers are doing on your website
-4. Logo
+4. Chat with people from around the world

 == Changelog ==